 How long the data will be kept?

-Under normal conditions, your data will be available with us
+Your data will be available with us

-upto 3 months.
+up to 3 months.
 Beyond this, depending upon the situation, we

 delete the data to make space for new samples.
 Queries regarding